fsjavier/loketable/README.md

     - Details: Producer (with link to the profile), quantity, price, location and category
         - Below there is a link to contact the producer if the user is logged in and the product is not their own

-- If a user enters the url of a product marked as unavailable a modal is displayed indicating it, which can only be closed clicking on the link to "all available products"
+- If a user enters the url of a product marked as unavailable a modal is displayed indicating it, which can only be closed clicking on the link to go to "All available products"

 <details><summary>Products Details - Big Screen</summary>
 <img src="documentation/readme_images/product_details/product_details_big_screen.png">